top of page

 Even that is a very, very small coincidence, compared to the coincidence of all these numbers being fine tuned.
 We have to appreciate just how big these numbers are.
 But the cosmological constant, 10 to the 120th power, is a massive number.
 The amount of particles in our universe is estimated to be somewhere like 10 to the 85th power.
 This is an extra 35 zeros.
 This number, the odds are ridiculous.
 And that's what Susskind meant when he said this specialness is not something that we can attribute to lucky accidents, which is far too unlikely.
 The apparent coincidences cry out for an explanation.

-One more point about the unlikelihood of these numbers is, if you realize that fine tuning is a type of knowledge about the relationship between these constants and the universe.
+We'd like to make one more point about the unlikelihood of these numbers.
+Fine tuning is a type of knowledge about the relationship between these constants and the universe.
 The less physicists knew about these relationships, meaning the less physics knew before they discovered all of modern physics, the more arbitrary the numbers seemed.
 But as physicists gained tremendous amounts of knowledge over the past few decades, the more knowledge they gained, the more they came to realize just how fine tuned the constants are.
 It has become clear to everyone that luck is no longer a reasonable explanation.
 As knowledge increases about these constants and about the physical universe, the degree of fine tuning keeps increasing and increasing, because fine tuning is a type of knowledge.

 While there are many quotes from the greatest scientists of our generation about fine tuning, let's see one last quote from astrophysicist, Luke Barnes, an expert on fine tuning.
 Barnes says as follows: